Skip to main content

 in the zoo.

-Take a right at the plaza – left, for stroller ramps – and pass the South Pacific Aquarium and elephant barn to enter the Asian Forest Sanctuary.
+Take a right at the plaza – left, for stroller ramps – and pass the Tropical Reef Aquarium to enter the Asian Forest Sanctuary.

 Plan your day